UpstreamDataInc/goosebit/plugins/goosebit_simple_stats/README.md

-# gooseBit Plugin Example
+# gooseBit Simple Stats Plugin

 A simple example plugin for testing and understanding gooseBit's plugin system.

-This example plugin sets up a page which shows software count and/or device count.
+This plugin sets up a page which shows software count and/or device count.

 ## Setup